 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. [help] - b.
+Show on site plans, if any. [help]

+Access to the site will be provide from Strande Rd along the east side of the site.
+Hansen Rd is immediately to the north of the site, but this and all other roadways of this size or larger are not immediately accessible from, or to, the site.
+There are no other roadways of significant size in the vicinity of the project site. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? [help] - c.
+If not, what is the approximate distance to the nearest transit stop? [help] No. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? [help] - d.
+How many would the project or proposal eliminate? [help] None. - d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private). [help]

 e.
-Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation If so, generally describe. [help] ? f.
+Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
+If so, generally describe. [help] No. f.
 How many vehicular trips per day would be generated by the completed project or proposal?
-If know indicate when peak volumes would occur and what percentage of the volume would be trucks (such commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates? [help] g.
-Will the proposal interfere with, affect or be affected by the movement of agricultural and forest produced on roads or streets in the area?
-If so, generally describe. [help] ıcts h.
+If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
+What data or transportation models were used to make these estimates? [help] The completed project will generate approximately 113 trips/day (entering + exiting). g.
+Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
+If so, generally describe. [help] h.
 Proposed measures to reduce or control transportation impacts, if any: [help] 15.
 Public Services [help] a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe. [help] b.
-Proposed measures to reduce or control direct impacts on public services, if any. [help] 16.
-Utilities [help] a.
-Circle utilities currently available at the site: [help] electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other b.
-Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed. [help] C. Signature [help] The above answers are true and complete to the best of my knowledge.
+If so, generally describe. [help] No. b.
+Proposed measures to reduce or control direct impacts on public services, if any. [help] None.
+16. Utilities [help] a.
+Circle utilities currently available at the site: [help] electricity natural gas, water refuse service telephone sanitary sewer, septic system, other b.
+Describe the utilities that are proposed for the project, the utility providing the service. and the general construction activities on the site or in the immediate vicinity which might be needed. [help] Electricity is the only utility that will be extended to serve the individual residences.
+C. Signature [help] The above answers are true and complete to the best of my knowledge.
 I understand that the lead agency is relying on them to make its decision.
-Signature: Name of signee Position and Agency/Organization Date Submitted: